rockychiang/rockychiang.github.io/_posts/2018-05-30-javascript_hoisting_and_scope.markdown

 }
 ```

-In this example the first function will run successfully and log "dog" into the console, however, the second function will not run and instead it will give a TypeError.
+In this example when the first function is called it will successfully log "dog" into the console, however, when the second function called it will not run and instead will give a TypeError.
 This might be confusing at first but it is made clear when we see how javascript actually reads the above code in the following way:

 ```
 function dog() {                 // function declaration is hoisted along with the function body